tuttelikz/farabio/README.md

 **Tutorial 2:** Training a segmentation model for `DSB18Dataset` - [Notebook](https://github.com/tuttelikz/farabio/blob/main/farabio/notebooks/train-segmentation.ipynb)

 ## Acknowledgements
-This work is based and inspired by open-source PyTorch Community.
+This work is based upon efforts of open-source PyTorch Community.
 I have tried to acknowledge related works (github links, arxiv papers) inside the source material, eg. README, documentation, and code docstrings.
 Please contact if I missed anything.

 ## Credits
 If you like this repository, please click on Star.